kapicorp/kapitan/README.md

 ### Components

-A component is an aplication that will be deployed to a kubernetes cluster.
+A component is an application that will be deployed to a kubernetes cluster.
 This includes all necessary kubernetes objects (StatefulSet, Services, ConfigMaps) defined in jsonnet.
 It may also include scripts, config files and dynamically generated documentation defined using Jinja templates.

 ### Inventory